sami-ets/Documentation/docs/general/services.md

 The `visdom` virtual environment is located under `/mnt/data/visdom`.

-For login credentials, ask [Pierre-Luc Delisle](mailto:pierre-luc.delisle.1@ens.etsmtl.ca).
+For login credentials, please contact [Pierre-Luc Delisle](mailto:pierre-luc.delisle.1@ens.etsmtl.ca).

 # Department servers

 The ETS LOG/TI department has several deployment server on which you can develop, test and run your GPU-accelerated code.

-#### Table 2 : Available development and deployment servers with NVIDIA GPUs.
+#### Available development and deployment servers with NVIDIA GPUs.

 | Hostname	| IP address        | Hostname                          | GPUs                                          | CUDA Version   |
 |-----------|-------------------|-----------------------------------|-----------------------------------------------|----------------|